How do I format the Title for recruitments?

 Source: (AP)

-In IRD searches, applicants are received in discrete review windows bookended by review dates.
+In Review Dates searches, applicants are received in discrete review windows bookended by review dates.
 Completed applications are visible to the search committee once a review date passes.
 Applicants who complete after the IRD are able to apply until the final date, but can only be assessed and evaluated if another review date is added.
 Because of the flexibility of adding review dates, this configuration is recommended for searches which are open‐until‐filled, such as Senate faculty positions, or for pooled recruitments which remain open over a long period.

 Source: (AP and AAIT)